datagrok-ai/public/help/solutions/life-sciences.md

   with it.
 In this case, Datagrok offers several solutions that will transparently translate the necessary work to be performed on the server-side.
 Here are some of them:
   * [DB Exploration](../access/databases.mdx#database-manager) to explore database schemas
-  * [DB Visual Query](../access/databases.mdx#aggregation-editor) to aggregate and pivot on the database side
+  * [DB Aggregation Editor](../access/databases.mdx#aggregation-editor) to aggregate and pivot on the database side

 ## Complexity